pradhanprakash/Shutterfly/README.md

 We could have an intermediatory persistant storage instead of dictinoraies if data ingestion becomes too huge.
 A NoSQL (Document based like MongoDB) implementation as intermediate storage which is well suited for JSON/Python Dictinory constructs.
 IO errors and input value errors can be caught before injestion

-Output:

-Customer ID     LTV
-96f55c7d8f42                85904.0
-96f55c7d8f44                65447.2
-96f55c7d8f43                10524.8

-I have considered 3 customers where, one customer visited 3 times, and the other customer visited 2 times and one more customer visited only once.

-a.
-Customer_Id: 96f55c7d8f42 made three orders 12.34+52.88+99.98 and the visits were made.
-Hence the LTV value is largest among other customers.
-b.
-Customer_Id: 96f55c7d8f44 made order amount of 125.86 and number of visit is just one.
-c.
-Customer id: 96f55c7d8f43 made two orders with amount 6.24 and 14.00 and number of visit is 2, since amount spent is low, customer ended up with lesser LTV compared to other two.